vpp-dev/vpp-release-notes/README.md

 @page release_notes_2406 Release notes for VPP 24.06

-More than 282 commits since the previous release, including 123 fixes.
+More than 283 commits since the previous release, including 123 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Mon May 20 02:05:12 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Tue May 21 02:02:43 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER